 There are a variety of relief options out there for someone struggling with tax debt, but it is essential that you and the IRS agree on what the best plan is by assessing your income and outstanding balance.

 It’s possible for a payment plan proposal to be rejected if the IRS deems that you can pay more, and this can stem from incomplete or unevaluated documentation that has yet to be evaluated.
 You may also end up proposing a payment amount and schedule that hurts your ability to get your finances in order overall.
-We will help you analyze your current financial situation and determine the optimal plan and forms of relief for you.
+Our tax attorneys in Boise will help you analyze your current financial situation and determine the optimal plan and forms of relief for you.

 The team at Instant Tax Solutions can help you take control of your tax debt and find relief.
 We’ll provide assistance with disputes and returns and can even answer pressing questions about the installment plan process.